Jemima House Day Nursery

 Staff organise the environment to provide a range of learning opportunities.
 They ensure there is enough space for babies who are learning to walk to develop their skills.
 Staff have created a separate sensory area.

-They use this area to help children to learn how to recognise and manage their emotions effectively.Children's physical development is well supported by staff.
+They use this area to help children learn how to recognise and manage their emotions effectively.Children's physical development is well supported by staff.
 Some pre-school children choose to participate in morning physical activities that refine their physical development.

-Toddlers climb the apparatus indoors and outside, children use ride-on toys.
+Toddlers climb the apparatus indoors, and outside, children use ride-on toys.
 Staff support children's coordination and fine motor skills through creative activities.
 Children use scissors and glue to build rockets.

 They listen carefully and engage in enjoyable conversations with children.
 Staff introduce new vocabulary.
 They check that children understand the meaning of words such as 'bog' and 'clambered'.